 The foundation of the remote HiHat is very similar to the regular Darwin.
 The base plate, footboard, footboard adjustment and main pillar are the same.

 The difference starts with the connection from the main unit to the cable.
 Unlike the regular version there are no threads, just a simple "hook & play" solution to connect the moving HiHat with the footboard.
-The remote version of the Darwin HiHat also does not need any additional legs for a solid performance due to a very simple design with a low centre of gravity.
+The remote version also comes with a pair of retractable legs that can be pulled out from the base plate in case additional support is required.

-The top part is also based on the regular Darwin HiHat, broken down to the most compact setup possible.
+The top part is also based on the regular Darwin HiHat, minimized to the essentials.
 It offers the same features, including a retractable pulling rod.
-The result is a travel friendly Cable Hat at about 1800 grams that almost fits in a pocket.
+The result is a travel friendly Cable Hat at with a total weight of 2000 grams that almost fits in a pocket.